influxdata/docs-v2/content/influxdb/cloud-dedicated/write-data/_index.md

 #   - /resources/videos/ingest-data/, How to Ingest Data in InfluxDB (Video)
 ---

-Write data to InfluxDB {{% cloud-name %}} using the following tools and methods:
+Write data to {{% cloud-name %}} using the following tools and methods:

 {{% note %}}
 Use the v2 API `/api/v2/write` endpoint for all new workloads.